 Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads.
-Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2021 (KCSIE), 'Teaching Online Safety in Schools' 2019 and other statutory documents.
+Accordingly, this policy is written in line with https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1101454/K eeping_children_safe_in_education_2022.pdf, 'Teaching Online Safety in Schools' 2019 and other statutory documents.
 It complements existing and forthcoming subjects including Health, Relationships and Sex Education, Citizenship and Computing; it is designed to sit alongside your school's statutory Safeguarding Policy.
 Any issues and concerns with online safety must follow the school's safeguarding and child protection procedures.